 - Your single-member LLC is required to file an annual report with the state of Florida each year.

 - The purpose of the report is to confirm your LLC’s information or update any changes that may pertain to your registered agent, membership, contact information, or addresses.

 - The annual report is due by May 1st of each year.
 Your report can be mailed or filed online at the Florida Divisions of Corporations website.
 The filing fee for annual reports in Florida is $138.75.
 If you are late filing the report, your LLC will be assessed a $400 late fee.

 A single-member LLC is actually one of the most common structures for business formations.
 This comes down to the simple fact that not every business owner will have a partner.
 While sole proprietorships are another option in that situation, they are not ideal for everyone.
 There are also liability advantages of LLCs over sole props, which further encourages the formation of SM LLCs.

 There are certain fields in which limited liability companies with one member are particularly popular.
 This includes online retailers and investors in real estate.
 In those situations, the structure of holding companies featuring subsidiaries is highly beneficial to protect assets from liabilities.
 By default, this structure of holding companies with subsidiaries creates an LLC, leading to the popularity of the structure.

-If you are thinking of forming a single-member LLC, you should remember that you will still need to take care of all the corporate formalities.
+If you are thinking of forming a single-member LLC, you should remember that you will still need to take care of all the corporate formalities to enjoy the LLCs' benefits.
 You are not exempt from them just because your LLC has a sole member.
 This means you must get an EIN, get your business its own account at a bank, keep your books, hold meetings annually, and fulfill other requirements.
 The main differences between a multi-member and single-member LLC will show up in the operating agreement.
 Otherwise, most of the process of formation is identical.